Skip to main content

 Luton Council do not have a statutory duty to provide travel assistance to pupils over 16 years old.

-There are exceptional circumstances where travel assistance may be provided, please see our post 16 policy statement 2022-23 or post-16 transport policy September 2023.
+There are exceptional circumstances where travel assistance may be provided, please see our post-16 transport policy September 2024.

 Examples where travel assistance may be provided are:

-Low income is defined as students whose family meet the criteria used for assessing eligibility for free school meals.
+Low income is defined as young people whose family meet the criteria used for assessing eligibility for free school meals.
 Please visit our free school meals page.
 Criteria includes:

 • enrolled on and attending a full time course engaged with learning or training at a further education institution, a school or academy, an authority maintained or assisted institution providing higher or further education

-• students must be over the statutory school age but not aged 19 or over, on 31 August in the year in which their course of study began students must be over the statutory school age but not aged 19 or over, on 31 August in the year in which their course of study began
+• young person must be over the statutory school age but not aged 19 or over, on 31 August in the year in which their course of study began young person must be over the statutory school age but not aged 19 or over, on 31 August in the year in which their course of study began

-• students must live further than three miles (walking route) from the nearest institution to offer their chosen course students must live further than three miles (walking route) from the nearest institution to offer their chosen course
+• young person must live further than three miles (walking route) from the nearest institution to offer their chosen course students must live further than three miles (walking route) from the nearest institution to offer their chosen course

-• where a student opts to attend an institution other than their nearest college the chosen course must differ by at least 50% to that offered by nearer institutions
+• where a young person opts to attend an institution other than their nearest college the chosen course must differ by at least 50% to that offered by nearer institutions

 • payments will be made directly into the student’s bank account on a half termly basis